yasin2343jaberynsar/OpenMTS/README.md

 ## What is OpenMTS?

-OpenMTS is a pretrained model zoo for **classical machine learning** — not deep learning.
+OpenMTS is a pretrained model zoo for **machine learning & deep learning**.

-Tiny models.
-CPU-only.
-Fully offline.
-One simple API.

-No GPU.
-No CUDA.
-No cloud.
+Many models pretrained, In one simple API.

 ---